BABAK0T0/LIBFT/README.md

 ```
 make
 ```
-You could complete libft with others functions, do not forget to include prototype in `include/libft.h` and into Makefile
+You could complete your libft with others functions, do not forget to include prototype in `include/libft.h` and into `Makefile`

 ### Deployment